Vermont Symphony Orchestra: History

 Efrain Guigui led the orchestra from 1974 to 1989.
 Kate Tamarkin was music director from 1991 to 1999.
 Jaime Laredo was appointed music director in 2000.
 The current music director, Andrew Crust, was appointed in 2023.

 Mission

 A part of the founding mission of the VSO is to make symphonic music accessible, at an affordable cost, to Vermont's mostly rural citizens.
 The Vermont Symphony Orchestra does not have a single home hall.

+The Vermont Symphony Orchestra performs during the Farmers’ Night concert series in the chamber of the Vermont Legislature at the Vermont State House, February 11, 2026.

 Chartered to bring music to the citizenry, the VSO performs in a broad range of settings including Robert Todd Lincoln's estate Hildene, the public lawn of the Vermont State House at Montpelier, the Flynn Center in Burlington, Shelburne Farms on the shore of Lake Champlain in Shelburne, Vermont, Trapp Concert Meadow and many town commons, opera houses and university art centers including Johnson State College, Middlebury College, Castleton State College, Lyndon State College, and the University of Vermont.

-The VSO has extensive educational outreach with its Musicians-in-the-Schools and Orchestral Youth Concerts programs.
+The VSO has extensive educational outreach with its Musicians-in-the-Schools and SymphonyKids youth orchestral concert programs.

-Andrew Crust was appointed music director in 2023.